Formicarium: Materials

 A formicarium can be designed to be free-standing, and not enclosed or lidded like a vivarium.
 A free-standing design does not require high walls and a lid, but rather relies on barriers to secure the ants within their habitat.

 Containing ants inside a formicarium can be a challenge.
 Several substances are used to repel the ants, including anti-escape oil, petroleum jelly or liquid PTFE, which are applied to the side of the formicarium to prevent escape, as most ant species cannot walk on these slippery or sticky surfaces.
 Despite this, some species of ants can build bridges of debris or dirt on the substance to escape, while in other species some individual ants can walk on the substance without impedance.
 Formicarium owners often make use of two or more security measures.
 Another escape-prevention technique involves placing the entire formicarium in a shallow container of water, creating a moat.

 Some ant-keepers choose to put their ants into a 'test tube outworld' before a formicarium as this allows them to keep the colony comfortable and safe within their test tube whilst also allowing them a foraging area.

 Laws on keeping ants

 In the United States, it is usually illegal to ship live queen ants across state lines without a permit, and most ant farms sold in the US contain no queens.
-Professional ant shops and suppliers may ship ants only within the state where they reside.
+Professional ant shops and suppliers may ship ants only within the state where they reside unless they contain a permit for the species they want to ship.

 In the European Union, some domestic species are protected, and it is illegal to own, keep, buy, or sell these ants, or to damage their nests.
 Unlike reptiles and spiders, there are no laws on owning, keeping, buying, or selling tropical ants.
 Most formicaria are designed to house queen ants; professional ant shops and suppliers usually sell their colonies with queens.